NetMQ/NetMQ.ReactiveExtensions/README.md

 *Note: This project is sample code only at the moment, the NuGet package is in progress.*

-Effortlessly send messages anywhere using Reactive Extensions (RX).
+Effortlessly send messages anywhere on the network using Reactive Extensions (RX).

 Uses NetMQ as the transport layer.

-The libary is very simple to use.
-With a couple of lines of code, we can send any RX stream anywhere on the network.

 The API is a drop-in replacement for `Subject<T>` from Reactive Extensions (RX).